How can we eliminate cancer? By improving patient outcomes.

-Therefore, most cancer research has been carried out using only a handful of cell lines that have been in culture for decades.
-For example, ~90% of the published cell line research in breast and ovarian cancer has been carried out using 10 cell lines (5 breast, 5 ovary).
-Importantly, many of standard cell lines have lost the relevant lineage markers for breast or ovarian tissue.
-Moreover, both the histopathology, and molecular profile of SCCL xenograft tumors frequently differ from the primary tumors.
+- We have found that most cancer research has been carried out using only a handful of cell lines that have been in culture for decades.
+Over ~90% of the published cell line research in breast and ovarian cancer has been carried out using 10 cell lines (5 breast, 5 ovary).
+Many of standard cell lines have lost the relevant lineage markers for breast or ovarian tissue.
+These cell lines have lost both the histopathology, and molecular profile.
+The loss of the profile results in xenograft tumors frequently differ from the primary tumors.

-At TumorGenesis, we have a solution.
-Medias that can be used to culture difficult ovarian cancer cell lines from patients that retain 95%+ of their original signatures even after multiple expansions (up to 70 cycles of expansion compared to 20 using other media).
-TumorGenesis also has access to 98 different ovarian cancer cell lines that have established unique signatures and respond differently to treatment.
-This new Living Ovarian Cancer Cell bank uses our media and retains not on the signatures of the cancer cells as they replicate, it also retains the histological forms of the tumors as shown here.
+TumorGenesis medias can be used to culture difficult ovarian cancer cell lines from patients.
+TumorGenesis medias will retain 95%+ of the original cancer sample signatures even after multiple expansions (up to 70 cycles of expansion compared to 20 using other media).
+TumorGenesis also has access to 98 different ovarian cancer cell lines.
+We have unique signatures and respond differently to treatment.

+Our new Living Ovarian Cancer Cell bank uses our media and retains not only the signatures of the cancer cells as they replicate, it also retains the histological forms of the tumors.

 TumorGenesis’s OCI cell lines retain much more of the profile of the patient samples not just in the in vitro cell culture but also when the tumor samples are placed inside an animal model, they histologically and biologically retain their patient-derived cancer cell profiles.